ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 12, 2022

+Changes to the Bitcoin protocol come in the form of BIPs (Bitcoin Improvement Proposals).
+The miners vote for a particular bip by referencing it in their block.
+The first BIP was submitted by Amir Taaki to propose bips.
+Soft Fork is compatible with existing protocol.
+Users who don't accept these changes are still ablet to submit their blocks but cannot avail the new functionality.
+This forms two types of voters.
+Eventually, miners with the latest changes have more chance of getting their blocks accepted over old ones thus forcing them to accept the changes.
+Hard Fork is not backward compatible and doesn't accept the way protocol was working previously.

 #### Jan 11, 2022

 Users don't need to download the entire Bitcoin Blockchain to make a transaction.
 They can just store headers of each transaction and verify Merkle Root to see if the incoming node has enough funds to spend.
 This is called SPV (Simple Payment Verification) and is useful for lightweight client such as mobile phones.